Cell Phone Addiction: Signs, Symptoms, And Treatment

 Cell phone addiction is a nonmedical term used to describe a pattern of excessive phone use that can result in significant impairment or distress.
 People with this issue may also struggle with other types of addictions, such as drug or alcohol addiction.

-According to Pew Research Center, 97 percent of Americans own a cell phone.
-Mobile phones, particularly smartphones, have become for many an essential tool for daily life.
+According to Pew Research Center, 97 percent of Americans own a cell phone, and for many people, smartphones are a central part of daily life.

 Find out more about the causes and treatment options for behavioral addictions